Police Blotter: October 21, 2020

 DUI ARRESTS

-Christopher R. Ward, 48, of the 700 block of Douglas Street, San Francisco, was arrested by the Williams Police Department at 5:27 p.m.
+Juan C. Alvarado, 26, of the 1100 block of Galaxy Drive, Yuba City, was arrested by the California Highway Patrol at 11:48 p.m.
 Oct.
+19 on Marysville Road.
+He was booked into Yuba County Jail.

+Tayah T. Kendrick, 18, of the 2500 block of Hall Street, Marysville, was arrested by the California Highway Patrol at 3:33 a.m.
+Oct.
+19 on Seventh Avenue.
+She was booked into Yuba County Jail.

+Jasdeep Singh, 30, of the 1100 block of Casita Drive, Yuba City, was arrested by the Yuba City Police Department at 2:21 a.m.
+Oct.
+19 on Gray Avenue.
+He was booked into Sutter County Jail.

-18 on Husted Road and Old Highway 99.
-He was booked into the Colusa County Jail.
+Edgar F. Cabreraromero, 30, of the 100 block of Montana Court, Yuba City, was arrested by the California Highway Patrol at 9:42 p.m.
+Oct.
+18 on Muir Road.
+He was booked into Sutter County Jail.